hackz00/classroommaxxing/README.md

 </p>

 <p align="center">
-  really tuff simple game website, with no ads! supports recently played games and 1k+ games from LuminSDK
+  really tuff simple game website, with no ads! supports recently played games and alot of games from gnmath and custom ones
 </p>

 <p align="center">